Polukal/agentic_rag/README.md

 🔗 **Live demo** (when deployed): [https://omer-agentic-rag.streamlit.app](https://omer-agentic-rag.streamlit.app)

-> 📚 **Default PDFs Included**: The `/data` folder includes sample Turkish literature PDFs preloaded for demo and testing purposes.
-You can start querying without uploading any files.

 > ⚠️ **Note:** The production app is currently private.
 To access the deployed version on Streamlit Cloud, your email must be whitelisted.
 Please contact the repository owner to request access.

 ---